 - Exhaustive testing focusing on individual functionality is possible in unit testing.

 - Unit tests aid in faster development and debugging as the impact of new changes can be easily detected by running the unit tests.

-- Successful unit test report generates a sense of confidence about the quality of code.
+- A successful unit test report generates a sense of confidence about the quality of the code.
 Modules successfully unit tested can be easily merged with other modules.

 Limitations of Unit Testing

 - Unit testing cannot detect integration or interfacing issues between two modules.

 - It cannot catch complex errors in the system ranging from multiple modules.

 - It cannot test non-functional attributes like usability, scalability, the overall performance of the system, etc.

 - Unit tests cannot guarantee functional correctness or conformance of application with its business requirements.

 That’s it from my side.
 Check out the complete software testing tutorial here.

 Kuldeep is the founder and lead author of ArtOfTesting.
 He is skilled in test automation, performance testing, big data, and CI-CD.
 He brings his decade of experience to his current role where he is dedicated to educating the QA professionals.
 You can connect with him on LinkedIn.